Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 **Prerequisites:** Elasticsearch and OpenSearch clusters should be installed with enabled independent snapshots storages (Separate snapshot PVC with access from all Elasticsearch/OpenSearch pods)

 1. Perform manual backup on Elasticsearch side:
-   * From any elasticsearch pod call backup procedure (All pods have access to snapshots, so it doesn't matter, what pod to choose here and below):
+   * From any Elasticsearch pod run backup procedure (All pods have access to snapshots, so it doesn't matter, what pod to choose here and below):
      ```bash
      curl -XPUT -u username:password "http://localhost:9200/_snapshot/${SNAPSHOTS_REPOSITORY_NAME:-snapshots}/${SNAPSHOT_NAME:-elasticsearch_snapshot}?wait_for_completion=true"
      ```